-“Innovation”, “Disruption” have been buzzwords for a while.
+“Innovation”, and “Disruption” have been buzzwords for a while.
 Pundits remind us how Nokia, Kodak didn’t act on time and got disrupted into oblivion.
 These stories are scary enough to whip up board rooms into frenzied action.
 Top managements of large companies now seek to “act” and do something “proactively” before they become similar case studies.

 Hence, today, a ‘digital strategy’ formulated by a reputed management-consulting firm is a must for many large companies.
 Interestingly, none of the disruptive technologies of recent years can be traced back to management consulting firms.
 As The Economist remarks, the new lords of business in the Internet economy are engineers in hoodies, not MBAs in pinstripes.

-At same time, companies cannot depend on in-house talent to make sense of the overwhelming tech fads around us.
+At the same time, companies cannot depend on in-house talent to make sense of the overwhelming tech fads around us.
 Going out seems to be the only way.

 However, organizations need to be cautious because innovations also have a dubious history.
 It is true that major disruptions in industries are always because of a radical innovation.
 Not all innovations, however, lead to disruption.
 In fact, most innovations die out without creating any impact.
 Statistically speaking, the probability of an innovation failing is extremely high.

 Most failed innovations die in oblivion and become dark secrets of companies; they don’t occupy much space in public historical narratives.
-Only successful ones are publicly well researched, documented and celebrated.
+Only successful ones are publicly well researched, documented, and celebrated.
 One cannot learn much from the few successes while ignoring the vast majority of failed innovations.

 Perhaps, the best place to investigate the thinking behind radical innovations is the history of hard sciences.
-Unlike other fields of knowledge, hard sciences have vast archives of failed theories – corpuscular theory of optics, geocentric model of universe, concept of phlogiston, amongst many others.
+Unlike other fields of knowledge, hard sciences have a vast archives of failed theories – corpuscular theory of optics, the geocentric model of the universe, the concept of phlogiston, amongst many others.
 The documentation of failed theories in hard sciences also captures the assumptions and the logical narrative behind them.
-At the same time, the revolutionary new theories are well documented; their disruptive contribution in terms of new ways of experimentation, instrumentation, research and applications have been well highlighted.
+At the same time, the revolutionary new theories are well documented; their disruptive contribution in terms of new ways of experimentation, instrumentation, research, and applications have been well highlighted.
 The historical narratives of failures and successes allow us to understand the thinking that led to innovations.

 Learning from Hard Sciences